r-hyperspec/hySpc.read.spc/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the `R` package `SKELETON`.
+The following is a set of guidelines for contributing to the `R` package `hySpc.read.spc`.

 ## Code Licensing

 `hyperSpec` and its associated repos were originally licensed under GPL-3 but as of June 2020 we are migrating to the MIT license.
 All future contributions will be MIT licensed.
-By contributing, you understand and agree that your work becomes the part of the `SKELETON` project and will be licensed under the [MIT license](https://github.com/r-hyperspec/hySpc.skeleton/blob/master/LICENSE).
+By contributing, you understand and agree that your work becomes the part of the `hySpc.read.spc` project and will be licensed under the [MIT license](https://github.com/r-hyperspec/hySpc.read.spc/blob/master/LICENSE).

 ## Reporting Bugs and Submitting Suggestions

-* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/r-hyperspec/hySpc.skeleton/issues).
+* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/r-hyperspec/hySpc.read.spc/issues).
 * If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
 * Refer to the [Bug Reporting in R article](https://www.r-project.org/bugs.html) for guidance.
 * The ideal minimal working example is a unit test.